 On top of all of that, how do you explain this all briefly?
 Is it even worth the trouble to include it on your resume?

 Yes.
 Once again, we have a creative option to indicate that you’re relocating on your resume without compromising your chances.
 Here’s what you do:

 Next to your current city, state, and zip code in the header, write a note in parentheses that reads “(Relocating to City, ST)”, with the city and state listed exactly as they appear in the job posting.

 This is an easy, space-efficient way to indicate without implying something untrue.
 If there are special circumstances behind your relocation, you can always explain them in the cover letter as well.

 I’ve seen people with links in their resume header.
 Is that a good idea?

 If you’re in a creative profession, you’ll likely want to provide a link to your portfolio.
 If you’re a programmer with some impressive projects, you might want to link to your GitHub page.
-And if you’re an entrepreneur or executive, you might want to show off all the connections and recommendations on your LinkedIn profile.
+And just about anyone with a solid LinkedIn profile can link to theirs.

 However, you may be concerned about the presence of blue link text on a document that is often printed out.
 Won’t hyperlinks look tacky on your resume?

-If they’re relevant and listed discreetly, hyperlinks can be a good thing to include in a resume header.
+If they’re relevant and formatted well, hyperlinks can be a good thing to include in a resume header.